ex-offenders/Cloud-Agnostic-Startup-Platform/docs/auth.md

 6. Improving the Code with Additional Constraints
   6.1.
 Decoding the Token to get the Logged-in User 6.2.
 Validate the Ownership of an Item
-7. Implementing Authorization with Istio
+7. Implementing Authorization with Istio (Based on Keycloak Roles)
+8. Implementing Authorization between Microservices

 ## Introduction to Keycloak